Midwest Grid Operators Seek to Unlock Clean Energy Transmission on the ‘Seam’

 Clean energy growth in the balance

 Hall and Soholt cited the example of about 5 GW of renewable energy projects, mostly wind farms, that were part of MISO’s 2017 generation interconnection queue.
-Because the transmission required to allow those projects to connect to the grid wasn’t included in MISO or SPP’s studies, the developers were saddled with the costs of building it themselves.
+Because the transmission required to allow those projects to connect to the grid wasn’t included in MISO's or SPP’s studies, the developers were saddled with the costs of building it themselves.

-That’s forced almost of the projects to drop out of the running, most recently the 157 MW Brickyard Hill wind farm to be built by EDF Renewables for utility Ameren Missouri.
+That’s forced most of the projects to drop out of the running, most recently the 157 MW Brickyard Hill wind farm to be built by EDF Renewables for utility Ameren Missouri.
 Of the original 5 GW, only about 140 MW of viable projects remain, Soholt said.

 Likewise, utility AEP was forced to cancel its 2 GW Wind Catcher wind project in 2018, in part because it would require a $1.6 billion transmission upgrade, and return to state regulators with a smaller-scale project that didn't require major transmission builds.

 These processes are distinct from those that apply to merchant transmission projects like the Grain Belt Express or TransWest Express, which are being developed independently of the cost-of-service mechanisms driving FERC-regulated grid operator policies, Soholt noted.
-While those are gigawatt-scale projects connecting far-off wind power to markets, “they’re just a drop in the bucket to what we really need,” she said.
+While those are gigawatt-scale projects connecting far-off wind power to markets, “they’re just a drop in the bucket [compared] to what we really need,” she said.

 Fixing these disconnects will require a lot of work, but it can be done.
 Back in 2011 MISO staff recommended 17 transmission projects, worth about $5.2 billion, in its “multi-value projects” (MVP) portfolio, that have since expanded the region’s wind power transmission capacity by about 25 GW, Soholt said.
-As part of that broader expansion, 11 transmission-owning utilities formed the “CapX2020 initiative” to coordinate their cost-sharing approach to financing about 3,600 MW of that capacity, she added.
+As part of that broader expansion, 11 transmission-owning utilities formed the “CapX2020 initiative” to coordinate their cost-sharing approach to finance about 3,600 MW of that capacity, she added.

 The MVP and CapX2020 process “are examples where people pooled their collective need and came up with a package that worked for everyone,” she said.
-That’s similar to Texas’s Competitive Renewable Energy Zone policy, which helped bring new transmission to carry West Texas wind power to eastern cities.
+That’s similar to Texas’ Competitive Renewable Energy Zone policy, which helped bring new transmission to carry West Texas wind power to eastern cities.

 But the capacity enabled by the MVP process is now more or less tapped out, she said.
-AWEA and the Clean Grid Alliance are among the renewable energy industry groups working with MISO and SPP to modernize their transmission planning regimes to allow similar cooperative efforts to pick up where it left off.
+The American Wind Energy Association and the Clean Grid Alliance are among the renewable energy industry groups working with MISO and SPP to modernize their transmission planning regimes to allow similar cooperative efforts to pick up where MVP left off.

-Beyond individual efforts at MISO and SPP, the newly launched ‘seam’ joint initiative could yield a new set of processes for valuing projects across both grid operators’ systems, and hopefully a set of transmission projects that could be included in their upcoming 2021 studies, she said.
+Beyond individual efforts at MISO and SPP, the newly launched "seam" joint initiative could yield a new set of processes for valuing projects across both grid operators’ systems, potentially yielding a set of transmission projects that could be included in their upcoming 2021 studies, she said.

-“If we can just get a planning process that can work to surface projects, and then decide how we’re going to allocate the cost, based on the values and benefits they’re going to bring to the markets, then we have something to work with,” she said.
+“If we can just get a planning process that can work to surface projects and then decide how we’re going to allocate the cost based on the values and benefits they’re going to bring to the markets, then we have something to work with,” she said.
 “But if we can’t execute on some of those pieces, we’re dead in the water.”